MrHowtz/FoSciences-final-exam/README.md

 The Python code can be found in the main.py file with documentation in it.
-The HTML files are in the "Template" folder.
+The HTML files are in the "Template" folder with documentation too.